-When company forces in more products through a distribution channel than the channel is capable of selling, its sales figures become inflated.
+When a company forces in more products through a distribution channel than the channel is capable of selling, its sales figures become inflated.
 The practice is known as Channel Stuffing or Trade Loading.
 The practice of channel stuffing is very deceptive.
-Retailers are deliberately loaded with more products than they are capable of selling in the market, and hence, the distribution channels become clogged or stuffed, giving rise to channel stuffing.
+Retailers are deliberately loaded with more products than they are capable of selling in the market, and hence, the distribution channels become clogged or stuffed.

 Channel stuffing is often carried out to meet year-end sales targets.
-Sales targets are calculated on shipment and thus, the practice helps to realize short-term sales targets.
+Sales targets are calculated on shipment and, thus, the practice helps to realize short-term sales targets.
 In the long run, however, it becomes detrimental because it can adversely affect the reputation of the business.
-Goods are often returned and generally, lower sales are reported in subsequent months, because the commodity was oversold previously.
-The receivables in the accounts show an increase for a short period of time as sales are higher than normal.
+Goods are often returned and lower sales are reported in subsequent months because the commodity was oversold previously.
+The receivables in the accounts show an increase for a short period of time, as sales are higher than normal.

 Example of Channel Stuffing

 Suppose a batch of medicines, produced a year ago is nearing its expiry in another few months.
 In such a situation, the company pushes the medicine through its distribution channel to retailers.
 The retailer must either sell off all of it to customers months before the expiry date or return the medicines to the company.
 This is an example of channel stuffing where more of the products were pushed to the retailer to be sold in the market than the actual requirement for the product in the market.

 - Distributors often need to return the unsold goods to the company.
 They incur a transportation cost or carrying cost.

 - A backlog of product inventory is created in case of channel stuffing.